 Fog cannon can be a last resource for customers suffering from grab & run situations.
 An optional upgrade with sounders and powerful strobe lights it produces an absolute "no go area" for even the most experienced burglar.

 In the past high cost and integration complexity made fog cannons used only by banks, jewelry, and other high-risk retailers.
 Luckily they became affordable enough even for individuals recently.
 Pricing starts typically at $1.500 including integration.
 That's not anywhere close to cheap, yet at the same time it's one of the best prevention and deterring solutions available, so it's worth considering.

 ⚠️ Before installing a fog cannon, we recommend informing your local police officers and firefighters and double checking your local law.

 "Thieves can’t steal if they can’t see."

-A fog cannon is being triggered automatically by an alarm system, or most often remotely by a customer or central monitoring station operator when needed (included in Angelcam Deter)
+A fog cannon is being triggered automatically by an alarm system, or most often remotely by a customer or central monitoring station operator when needed (included in Angelcam's real-time security plan)

-A fog cannon creates smoker barrier within seconds, and after a while it fills a room with dense fog.
+A fog cannon creates a smoke barrier within seconds, and after a while, it fills a room with dense fog.